zembezn/qr-code-component/README.md

 ## Acknowledgments

-Thank you to my friend James for the sound advice and guidance.
+Thank you to my friend James Nicholson for the sound advice and guidance.